Licensed to the Apache Software Foundation (ASF) under one or more

 """

-Counts the number of triangles passing through each vertex in this graph.
+Computes the number of triangles passing through each vertex.

 [docs]